rajatgupta310198/linkedlist/README.md

 And a linkedlist.hpp file in which methods had been defined.
 A sample main.cpp file.

-You can modify the code and give free to give me suggestion.
+You can modify the code and  free to give me suggestion.

 Enjoy !